 2 July - Quetta

-There was, however, a slight problem in cycling to Islamabad.
-What I could understand was that the police had to escort me, a distance of nearly 1 000 km.
-If they wanted to do that, I was happy with it, as I thought it far more difficult to sit in a car at 15km/h in 50 degrees C than cycling.
-A much larger problem was camping or sleeping in roadside accommodation where a woman cannot always mix with men.
-There was a definite reluctance on their side, and I had no intentions of making my life a misery or trying to change people’s way of thinking or being chased on by people who are getting bored in a car.
+As the day progressed, it was revealed there was a problem with cycling to Islamabad.
+Rumour had it that one needed a police escort for the nearly 1,000-kilometre distance.
+If they wanted to do that, I couldn’t care and thought it far more difficult sitting in a vehicle at 15km/h in 50°C than cycling.
+A much larger problem was the sleeping arrangements.
+Camping or sleeping at roadside accommodation would prove difficult as a woman wasn’t allowed at many of these places.
+After chatting to the police, it became clear cycling to Islamabad wasn’t going to happen, and I’d no intentions of making my life a misery or trying to change people’s way of thinking or being chased on by people bored in a car.

-I decided to take the train to Islamabad, a trip that I read was quite a scenic one.
-In hindsight, I should have cycled, and to this day, I’m sorry that I did stand my ground.
+Taking the train to Islamabad was the next best option; a trip said to be a scenic one.
+In hindsight, I should have cycled, and to this day, I’m sorry I didn’t stand my ground.

 3 July - Quetta – Islamabad (by train)

-The train travelled from Quetta over the well-known Bolan Pass, a desolated mountain area frequently used by invaders.
-The pass is very steep, and the train pulled by two engines, two in the front and one at the rear.
-The going was really slow as the train stopped at every station.
-On the platform, one could buy all sorts of interesting local food.
-Eventually, I asked the conductor for an upgrade to a sleeping compartment, which I got and could then at least lay down.
+The route to Islamabad ran over the well-known Bolan Pass, a desolated mountain area frequently used by lawless invaders.
+The pass was steep, and the train was pulled by two engines and one at the rear.
+The going was slow as the train stopped at all stations where interesting snacks were peddled from window to window.
+Eventually, I asked the conductor for an upgrade to a sleeping compartment when one became available and no sooner was led to a vacant spot and could at least lie down.

 4 July - Islamabad

 The entire day was spent on the train, and with little else to do but stare out the window while being stared at, I thought a burka not such a bad idea, after all.
 On reaching the province of Punjab, the countryside became much greener, and one could see not only wheat but also rice and cotton fields, with even the odd water buffalo thrown in.